ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-gb.md

 ### Other usecase

-If cert-manager is not the root causes, you should turn to the other installed operator.
+If cert-manager is not the root causes, you should turn to the other running operators.

 The way is to find the objects creates by the operator, it is possible the operator create a lots of objects like cert-manager.